unchartedsoftware/veldt/README.md

 ## Dependencies

 1. Requires the [Go](https://golang.org/) programming language binaries with the `GOPATH` environment variable specified.
-1. Use of  vendoring capabilities provided by [Glide](https://glide.sh) requires Go version 1.6, or version 1.5 with the `GO15VENDOREXPERIMENT` environment variable set to `1`.
+1. Use of vendoring capabilities provided by [Glide](https://glide.sh) requires [Go](https://golang.org/) version 1.6, or version 1.5 with the `GO15VENDOREXPERIMENT` environment variable set to `1`.

 ## Installation

+To use the package install it like you would any other:

 ```bash
 go get github.com/unchartedsoftware/prism